idvorkin/idvorkin.github.io/_d/writing.md

 First, I was muscle building.
 I'm pretty sure if my writing muscle was fully matured, and I had already understood the ASR and NLU space, I could have written this document in 20 hours, meaning 60 hours was just training, which is always worth it.

 Second, outage is expensive, as is incorrect action,

+### Writing in the age of AI

+Fascinating idea from [Paul Graham](https://gist.github.com/idvorkin/68c59484cb8f18ced9d197abae907848/) that AI will make writing easy.
+That part is easy, the novel idea is that the consequence of this will be critical thought (the real value prop of writing) will atrophy.
+He notes this has a a historical precidence, we used to all have to be physically strong, there are currently people who are physically strong, but they are rare and have to work out to maintain that strength, as in our society it's mostly optional.

+This begs the question how to use AI to help you think, not help you write.

 ### Writing Software and Tools